 If you do experience pain, it can usually be controlled.
-Pain management is a specialised field for doctors and nurses, and palliative care services are specifically trained in pain management.
+Pain management is a specialised field, and palliative care doctors and nurses are specifically trained in pain management.

 There are many ways to relieve pain, including:

 - complementary therapies such as massage, meditation, relaxation, acupuncture or hypnotherapy